-Other long term liabilities:
+Other long term liabilities

 The book value of intercompany payable as disclosed under Note 17 approximates its fair value.
-The balance as of December 31, 2023 mainly contains the obligations from retention warranty of trade payable balances.
-The fair value of the obligations is determined with discounted cash flow techniques using data as introduced below.
+The balance of Other long term liabilities as of December 31 2024 mainly contains the obligations from retention warranty of trade payable balances, the fair value of which approximates their carrying value.

-The fair value of forward exchange contracts:
+The fair value of forward exchange contracts